rahim-jr/Broadcast-Server/README.md

 - Maintains persistent connections for real-time updates
 - Handles connection/disconnection events gracefully
 - Broadcasts messages to all connected clients except sender
+- **Real-time message editing** with instant updates across all users
+- **Unique message IDs** for tracking and editing specific messages

 ### User Management
 - Automatically assigns random names from a predefined list of 100+ unique names